emilyantosch/shc_pr3_vl/databases/slides_8/main.typ

 #slide[
   #heading(numbering: none)[Distributed Transactions]
   #let left = [
+    #text(size: 20pt)[
       - Transactions not only in a single DBS
       - Standardized by X/Open
         - Transaction Manager: A software component that guarantees transaction properties
         - Resource Manager: Every resource (e.g., DBS, GUI) that is able to work in a transactional mode without providing a transaction control structure itself
       - The Transaction manager coordinates the Resource Manager that take part in the transaction.
 E.g., different DBS (distributed transactions) that appear as one DBS from outside (transparency!)
     ]
+  ]
   #let right = [
     #figure(image("../assets/img/slides_08/20250309_ap_rms_tm_rev01.jpeg"))
   ]
   #grid(
-    columns: (auto, auto),
+    columns: (60%, 40%),
     gutter: 0.25em,
     left, right,
   )